anilkk/ui-component-with-forge-ui/README.md

 # Common UI components using FORGE UI

-This is intended as a quick reference and showcase of common UI components using the **Forge UI**.
-For more complete info, see [Forge UI components developer documentation](https://developer.atlassian.com/platform/forge/ui-components/).
+This is a quick reference and showcase of standard UI components using the **Forge UI**.
+For complete info, see [Forge UI components developer documentation](https://developer.atlassian.com/platform/forge/ui-components/).

 # WHY?

-- It's common to think your Forge apps UI interms of common UI components, but FORGE has very few components.
-It's an attempt to build commom UI cpmponents using **[FORGE UI](https://developer.atlassian.com/platform/forge/ui-components/)**
+- It's common to think your Forge apps UI in terms of standard UI components(example: Carousel, Pagination, ...), but _FORGE UI_ has very few components.
+It's an attempt to build standard UI components using **[FORGE UI](https://developer.atlassian.com/platform/forge/ui-components/)**
-- **DON"T REINVENT THE WHEEL**, use already existing common _UI pattern_ and _reuse_ in your app.
+- **DON"T REINVENT THE WHEEL**, use already existing standard _UI pattern_ and _reuse_ in your app.

 ### Table of Contents